cult-of-coders/redis-oplog/docs/vent.md

 You may need this if you want absolute control over the reactivity.

-It uses Redis ofcourse to communicate events to all instances in your infrastructure that share the same Redis connection.
+It uses Redis of course to communicate events to all instances in your infrastructure that share the same Redis connection.

 What this means:
 1. You can implement a very efficient and scalable chat application, at the expense of writing more code to achieve this, which is normal.